RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

                777947b2579611bf4d377687b5013c69642c5762 rocm.gpg.key

-Update the package list using the command below:
+Execute the command below to clean the cached files from enabled repositories:

 ::

-               $ sudo yum update
+               $ sudo yum clean all